sfallahadl/aws-gitops-workshop/content/40_continuous_delivery/basic_cd.md

 In the previous section you have seen how to deploy new versions of your application by manually opening pull requests in the configuration repository.

 We can fully automate this process by changing the Kubernetes manifests as part of the application pipeline.
+This means that instead of having a human changing both the application source code and the manifests, we will have our pipeline automatically update the manifests whenever the application source code is changed with the proper image tag.

 ## Changing automatically the Kubernetes Helm charts